-Ford is set to launch a redesigned Ranger later this year and a prototype has just been spotted.
+Ford is set to launch a redesigned Ranger later this year and fresh prototypes have just been spotted.

 2022 Ford Ranger spy shots - Photo credit: S. Baldauf/SB-Medien